trishmapow/dash-machine/README.md

 ### Goal

-Due to the lack of open-source 3D blockchain visualizers we decided to roll one for GRLC.. inspired by Andy Freer's Dash Machine
+Due to the lack of open-source 3D blockchain visualizers we decided to roll one for GRLC... inspired by Andy Freer's Dash Machine

 ### Overview